KayleBrown/Lethal-Company-Unlimited-Sprint/README.md

 # Lethal Company - Custom Game Mode

 ## Description
 This repository contains a custom game mod for Lethal Company, implemented in C# using the BepinEx and Harmony frameworks.
-The game mode introduce.
+That has the user's character achieve unlimited sprint

 ## Features
 - Unlimited Sprint